acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 		- cf. PDTB Exception

-- **SIMILARITY**: `SIMILARITY` is a symmetric relation in which one or more similarities between the utterance and the anchor are highlighted with respect to what each predicates as a whole or to some entities they mention (Bunt & Prasad 2016).
+- **SIMILARITY**: `SIMILARITY` is a symmetric relation in which one or more similarities between the utterance and the anchor are highlighted with respect to what each predicates as a whole or to some entities they mention (Bunt & Prasad 2016; Webber et al. 2019, p.25).
+A diagnostic discourse marker is _similarly_.

+	- (115) ... that even after Monday’s 10% decline, the Straits Times index is up 24% this year, so investors who bailed out generally did so profitably. **Similarly**, Kuala Lumpur’s composite index yesterday ended 27.5% above its 1988 close.
+(PDTB3, wsj 2230)

-	- This definition recalls aspects of the definition of Contrast, so SIMILARITY could be seen as a subclass of PDTB COMPARISON.
+	- This definition recalls aspects of the definition of Contrast, so SIMILARITY can be seen as a subclass of PDTB COMPARISON.
 In PDTB3, Similarity was indeed introduced as a subclass of COMPARISON (Webber et al. 2019, p.18).
 The PDTB2 mapping by Bunt and Prasad (2016), however, linked it with PDTB Conjunction and thus puts it under PDTB EXPANSION.
+We follow this approach here.

 	- PDTB2 Conjunction: Bunt & Prasad (2016) provide no other PDTB counterpart but PDTB2 conjunction.
 But this seems to be incorrect as it has a much looser definition closer to SDRT Narration: The situation described in the utterance provides additional, discourse new, information that is related to the situation described in the anchor, but is not related to the anchor in any other, more specific discourse relation.
 The semantics are thus no more than that of a logical ∧ (and).
 Diagnostic connectives are _also_, _in addition_, _additionally_, _further_, etc. ("conjunction", Prasad et al. 2007, p.37)